levanduy99/Java-Coding/README.md

 As input string is valid if:
 - Open brackets must be closed by the same type of brackets.
 - Open brackets must be closed in the correct order.

+2. Missing Number

+Given an array `nums` containing `n` distinct numbers in the range `[0, n]`, return the only number in the range that is missing from the array.

 # [5 Most used Sorting Algorithms](https://favtutor.com/blogs/sorting-algorithms-java)
 1. Merge Sort